-Initially, the terminal emulator runs with your default system shell, but it supports many other shells such as Windows PowerShell, Command Prompt cmd.exe,
+Initially, the terminal emulator runs with your default system shell, but it supports many other shells, such as Windows PowerShell, Command Prompt cmd.exe,

 Open the Terminal tool window

-Start a new session
+Start a new local session

-Rename a tab
+Rename terminal tab

 Right-click the tab and select Rename Session from the context menu.

 To search for a certain string in a Terminal session, press Control+F. This searches all text in the session: the prompt, commands, and output.

 By default, the search is not case-sensitive.
 You can click Match case in the search box to make it case-sensitive.

 Press Control+Alt+S to open the IDE settings and then select Terminal settings..
 For more information, refer to